 Mr Nicholas is very conscious of the responsibility stockmen have to the welfare of their livestock and the safety of all workers in the yards.
 “We are working with big animals and the ProWay design incorporates many safety features such as race panels that swing outwards to release an animal if it goes down and raised walkways that get the stockmen above the animals they are working on.
 “Man gates throughout the complex make it much easier and safer to move quickly through the complex and the rounded corners of the pipework and the circular shape reduces bruising and stress on the cattle.”

 When the Nicholas’ budget for an investment such as a new set of yards, they are less interested in the initial cost than the costs over the whole life of the facility.
 Mr Nicholas reckons the ProWay yards will have a working life of 50 or 60 years, with minimal maintenance and very few repairs needed.
 “Budgeting over the whole working life soon brings the cost per year way down and it is clear that these yards are value for money,” he said.

-ProWay yards designer Damien Halloway worked with the Nicholas family on both their yard design projects to create complete livestock handling facilities to meet their needs.
+ProWay stockyard designer Damien Halloway worked with the Nicholas family on both their yard design projects to create complete livestock handling facilities to meet their needs.
 “We custom design each project knowing that well-designed facilities enable producers to do the management practices that lead to greater profitability,” he said.
 “Each project is designed to suit the environment and all components work efficiently together.
 “This efficiency represents real time and labour savings that add to the cost effectiveness of our yarding systems.”